 Canon's EOS 5D Mark III is a hot item in the camera world.
 It's the successor to the vaunted 5D Mark II, which ignited the video SLR revolution, but with better autofocus, shooting speed, and low-light performance.
 Canon 5D3 is one of the hottest DSLR this year, it's the main competitor to Nikon D800, 5D3 not only gives us high quality images, but also give us vivid full HD videos.
-Canon's HD recording technology is excellent, so it's great for us to use 5D Mark III to record HD videos.
+But how to import 5D III H.264 MOV to iMovie without any error message pop up will be a priority to discuss.

 However, when you want to import 5D Mark III MOV files to iMovie for editing on Mac, you will encounter many problems.
-As we know, 5D Mark III recorded videos in MOV format, this format is not compatible well with iMovie.
+As we know, 5D Mark III recorded videos in MOV format encoded by H.264, which is a highly compressed codec that is better for transferring files than editing in iMovie.
 The best video format for iMovie is Apple InterMediate Codec (AIC) MOV format, so if you want to edit 5D3 MOV video in iMovie smoothly, you'd better convert 5D3 MOV to AIC MOV for iMovie, which could be the best video format there.

-Detailed workflow about transcoding Canon 5D Mark III MOV to iMovie AIC for Editing
+Detailed workflow about transcoding Canon 5D Mark III H.264 MOV to iMovie AIC for Editing

 Step1.
 Download and install Pavtube HD Video Converter for Mac